demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-delete-resource-from-global-domain-account

 ***
-delete a resource from the global domain account
+delete a resource from the global domain account.

 #### Base Command